utisss/talks/README.md

 # ISSS Technical Talks

-Here you can find the slidesets from all of our past technical talks.
+The slidesets from all of our past technical talks.